kernelcoinproject/kernelcoin-pool/README.md

 ```

-3. Setup caddy to host via https with username and password
+3. Setup caddy to host via https without username and password

 As root
 ```